lebr0nli/GEP/README.md

 You can also add your custom key bindings by modifying `/path/to/GEP/geprc.py`.

+> The `example` subdirectory houses samples and default configurations.

 ## The trade-offs

 Since GDB doesn't have a good Python API to fully control and emulate its prompt, this plug-in has some side